bdqnghi/ggnn.tensorflow/README.md

 This implementation focuses on the Graph Level classification task.
 Concretely, we focus the Program Classification, in which each program is represented in the form of a graph.

-Tricks to improve training time:
+Tricks to improve training time and faster convergence:
 - Batch graphs with similar size together instead of randomly shuffling and batch.
 - Use dense graph representation for small graphs, and sparse graph representation for large graphs.